brkarcher/brkarcher.github.io/shadow.md

 "And with Uthora... well, he commands a lot of respect in the Hall, doesn't he?"

 "Yes.
 Think about it.
-If I can count on your support for this, the college can present a united front."
+If I can count on your support for this, the College can present a united front."

 "I will.
 Thank you, Chancellor."